 We recognise young people as experts in our work to ensure they are understood, accurately represented, and influential in Australian society.

-Our Youth Advisory Groups (YAGs) provide an opportunity for young people from migrant and refugee backgrounds to have input into CMY’s work, including program development and speaking on issues that should be at the forefront.
+Our Youth Advisory Groups (YAGs) provide an opportunity for young people to build their advisory and advocacy skills and influence the work of CMY; including program development and speaking on issues that should be at the forefront.

 Views and ideas expressed by YAG members have been instrumental in the decision-making processes of CMY management and the Board.